sjossi/upupandaway/README.md

 be able to handle a bit of code, even in a foreign language (I try my best to write clean and readable code.)

+# Running

+Currently `main()` runs the equivalent of a manual "extract all".
+It needs a path to an unpacked .up file.
+It's the folder with `main_instructions.ini` in it.

+# Tests

+Currently the go tests as well as it's supporting files cannot be distributed since I'm using live test files.

 # TODO